savindu-pasintha/savindu-npm/README.md

-# WELCOME TO SIMPLYFY-CODE
+# WELCOME TO SIMPLIFY-CODE

-### npm i simplyfy-code
+### `npm i simplify-code`
-###### This is an open-source Node.js module package.
+This is an open-source Node.js module package.
 It is a public npm package that anyone can install and use.

-#### How To Contribute For Simplyfy-Code
+##### How To Contribute To Simplify-Code

-###### If you planing to contribute for the simply-code npm repository.
-This the right way for you.
+###### If you are planning to contribute to the Simplify-Code npm repository, this is the right way for you.

-#### Purpose
+## Purpose
-##### The main purpose of this npm package is to simplify the codebase and reduce code complexity in your project.
+The main purpose of this npm package is to simplify the codebase and reduce code complexity in your project.
 For example, this package supports the use of built-in utility functions defined within it.
 If you are writing a complex method, function, or algorithm, you can easily import and use these functions in your JavaScript/Node.js codebase.

-#### As a code contributor for code SIMPLYFY-CODE, when you are working on your project or encountering complex or hard-to-memorize JavaScript methods, you can include them here and commit the code to this repository for future use.
+## As a Code Contributor for Simplify-Code
+When you are working on your project or dealing with complex or hard-to-memorize JavaScript methods as a code contributor for Simplify-Code, you can include them here and commit the code to this repository for future use.

 #### Code Contributors Guidelines & How to Commit Code (For Project Maintenance Purposes)
 Notice : If you are a new developer, follow these steps to set up your development environment: